micdoh/XLRON/docs/understanding_xlron.md

 # Understanding XLRON

 This page provides an overview of the conceptual underpinnings of XLRON and description of its more advanced features.
-It explains how it is different from other network simulators that are reliant on standard graph libraries such as networkx, and instead uses an array-based approach to represent the network state.
+It explains how it is different from other network simulators that are reliant on standard graph libraries, and instead uses an array-based approach to represent the network state.
 This allows JIT-compilation using JAX, parallelisation on GPU, and resulting fast generation of state transitions and reduction in training times.

 For a primer on how to begin training and evaluating agents, jump to section 5 of this document or see the [quick start guide](quickstart.md).